 To restore the area to a natural hydrologic state and meet the objectives of the BBPRMP, the features draining the site and associated berms would be removed.
-No long-term structural management requirements are anticipated to assure and sustain hydrology.
+Additionally, small berms would be installed along the perimeter of low portions of the property to slow sheet flow and contain water on the property longer but not hold all the water as to not affect the adjacent properties.